 I took a much-needed week off.
 It was my first break since the Christmas holidays and I was quite exhausted from work and our home move.
 My intention for this solo staycation was to write and work on personal projects but I ended up doing none of these.
 Instead, I spring-cleaned my wardrobe, watched movies, visited friends and read.
-My body was telling me to rest from the intense quarter so I listened to it.
+My body was telling me to rest from the intense quarter and I listened to it.

 When the nice days approach, I get excited about pretty dresses and pastel colors so I switched my wardrobe to Spring/Summer clothing.
 I also ordered online new items and went slightly overboard with pink and stripes – I blame it on the sales code from J. Crew's newsletter.

 Our new couch was finally delivered.
 We sold our old one before the move and were couch-less for two months.
 It made me realize how central this piece of furniture was in my life.
 About 50% of my time at home revolves around it; it is the place where I read, watch TV, relax and welcome guests.
 After such a long wait, we couldn't wait to sit on a comfortable sofa... except that the salesperson ordered a couch with the wrong corner!
 The chaise longue was not on the correct side.
 The store re-ordered a new one and we now have to wait for an additional 10 weeks.
 At least we can keep the couch until the new one arrives!

 We spent many weekends in home stores.
 Home decoration is not my strength and I did not expect such a tiring process.
 You need to identify your style, visit many stores, verify the measurements, compare different models and compromise with your partner.
 Luckily, we both love Scandinavian design.
 Our current favorite store to visit is Bolia.
 This month, we splurged on a new dining table, a coffee table and a TV stand... and now, our wallets need a break!